Mrs Gillian Mckay

 15-17 Tavistock Place

-Gillian has a Bachelor of Science in Nursing from the University of British Columbia and a Master of Science in Public Health from the London School of Hygiene and Tropical Medicine.
-She has previously researched health worker perspectives on epidemic response interventions, mechanisms for organisational learning from emergencies, health systems resilience, gender-sensitive disaster risk reduction strategies, and social and behaviour change interventions in epidemics.
+She has a Bachelor of Science in Nursing from the University of British Columbia and a Master of Science in Public Health from the London School of Hygiene and Tropical Medicine.
+She has previously researched health worker perspectives on epidemic response interventions, mechanisms for organisational learning from emergencies, health systems resilience in outbreaks and gender-sensitive disaster risk reduction strategies.

 Reproductive Health in Humanitarian Crises.
 Feb 2018.
 Imperial College.